Trump v. United States

 Trump v.
-United States, 603 U.S. 593 (2024), is a landmark decision of the Supreme Court of the United States in which the Court determined that presidential immunity from criminal prosecution presumptively extends to all of a president's "official acts" – with absolute immunity for official acts within an exclusive presidential authority that Congress cannot regulate such as the pardon, command of the military, execution of laws, or control of the executive branch.
+United States, 603 U.S. 593 (2024), is a landmark decision of the Supreme Court of the United States holding that presidential immunity from criminal prosecution presumptively extends to all of a president's "official acts" – with absolute immunity for official acts within an exclusive presidential authority that Congress cannot regulate such as the pardon, command of the military, execution of laws, or control of the executive branch.
 Trump is a federal case that was ultimately dismissed by federal district court judge Tanya Chutkan, following Trump's 2024 election.
-Trump's counsel filed a motion to dismiss the case, citing the DOJ's policy not to prosecute sitting presidents.
+Trump's counsel filed a motion to dismiss the case, citing the Department of Justice's policy not to prosecute sitting presidents.
 This case would have determined whether then-president Donald Trump and others engaged in election interference during the 2020 election, including events during the January 6, 2021, attack on the U.S. Capitol.
 It is the first time a case concerning criminal prosecution for alleged official acts of a president was brought before the Supreme Court.

 On July 1, 2024, the Court ruled in a 6–3 decision that presidents have absolute immunity for acts committed as president within their core constitutional purview, at least presumptive immunity for official acts within the outer perimeter of their official responsibility, and no immunity for unofficial acts.
 The court declined to rule on the scope of immunity for some acts alleged of Trump in his indictment, instead vacating the appellate decision and remanding the case to the district court for further proceedings.

 The decision was widely criticized as anti-democratic by legal experts and historians, as well as Democratic politicians, some of whom introduced constitutional amendments to undo the ruling.
 In a scathing dissent calling the majority's reasoning "utterly indefensible", Justice Sonia Sotomayor wrote that "The relationship between the President and the people he serves has shifted irrevocably.
 In every use of official power, the President is now a king above the law."